Neighborhoods in Portland, Maine: North Deering

-It is served by Harrison Lyseth Elementary School, and Lyman Moore Middle School (which also serves the East Deering and Munjoy Hill neighborhoods).
-North Deering high school aged students choose between attending Portland High School, Deering High School, or Casco Bay High School, all three of which serve the entire city.
+It is served by Harrison Lyseth Elementary School and Lyman Moore Middle School (which also serves the East Deering and Munjoy Hill neighborhoods).
+Prospective North Deering High School students can also choose between attending Portland High School, Deering High School, or Casco Bay High School, all three of which serve the entire city.

 Oakdale

-Oakdale is a primarily residential, university neighborhood.
-It is comprised of mostly owner-occupied homes, a few businesses, and the Portland campus of the University of Southern Maine.
+Oakdale is a primarily residential university neighborhood.
+It consists mostly of owner-occupied homes, a few businesses, and the Portland campus of the University of Southern Maine.
 All the neighborhood is within walking distance of the university.
 The neighborhood is bounded by Ashmont Street, Devonshire Street, St. John Street, I-295, and Baxter Boulevard.
 Oakdale's residents are part of the Woodfords-Oakdale Neighborhood Association.

 The neighborhood includes the Southworth Planetarium, the Sullivan Athletic Complex, and the Glickman Library.
 Parks in the neighborhood include Baxter Boulevard, Longfellow Park, Noyes Park, and Fessenden Park.
 The Deering Avenue bridge connects the neighborhood to the neighboring Deering Oaks and the city's athletic complex of Fitzpatrick Stadium, Hadlock Field, Portland Expo, and Troubh Ice Arena.
 Commercial businesses are mainly located along Forest Avenue.

 The historic Nathan Clifford School, built in 1907, was the neighborhood school until it was closed in 2011 and replaced by the Ocean Avenue Elementary School.
 In 2013, the city sold the Nathan Clifford School for $1 to the Developers Collaborative.
-It was supposed to primarily include "high-density affordable housing" but instead the developers "remodeled the building to create 22 market-rate apartments."
+It was supposed to primarily include "high-density affordable housing", but instead the developers "remodeled the building to create 22 market-rate apartments."
 On January 27, 2014, the former schoolhouse was listed on the National Register of Historic Places.